 Summer officially arrives in June, and even industrious New Englanders slip into a more laidback mode.
 Highways clog on Friday afternoons, as urban dwellers escape to summer homes or vacation rentals, and Mondays always come too soon in June.

-My favorite thing about June in New England?
+Want to know one of the best things about June in New England?
 It’s strawberry season.
 Pick-your-own farms offer the chance to pluck ripe berries from their vines, and churches host strawberry festivals, where the strawberry shortcake is divine.

 New England’s landscape is lush, its rivers team with fish, its beaches begin to attract sun worshippers.
 And if you visit in the first few weeks of June before kids are out of school, you can still find deals on lodgings and avoid peak summer crowds.